SEN. VOINOVICH INTRODUCES VISA WAIVER LEGISLATION

 to focus on this issue in the coming year.
 On the margins of the NATO Summit

-in Riga, he called on Congress to expand the Visa Waiver Program so that we
+he called on Congress to expand the Visa Waiver Program so that we

 can reward our closest allies for their help and friendship.